kartiksharma1205/Security_upramp_Writeups/Cloudbreach_Incident_Summary.md

 "sourceIPAddress": "45.67.89.123"
 ```

-✅ **Human takeaway**: This was like leaving the front door unlocked.
+✅ ** takeaway**: This was like leaving the front door unlocked.
 Anyone on the internet could walk in and peek around.

 ---